Culturally informed trauma-integrated healing practice – part 1

-In this episode, Judy and Caroline share information, concepts, practical skills and suggestions that can support mainstream professionals working with First Nations children, young people and their families/communities.
-Through storytelling, they share the healing practice’s that have supported Firsts Nations families for thousands of years, and how these practices are now backed by research in frameworks that assist practitioners to support children experiencing trauma.
+In this episode, Judy and Caroline share information, concepts, practical skills and suggestions that can support mainstream professionals working with Aboriginal and Torres Strait Islander children, young people and their families/communities.
+Through storytelling, they share the healing practice’s that have supported Aboriginal and Torres Strait Islander families for thousands of years, and how these practices are now backed by research in frameworks that assist practitioners to support children experiencing trauma.

-- The creative use of arts in story and play as an effective tool in working with Firsts Nations children and their families (39:55)
+- the creative use of arts in story and play as an effective tool in working with Aboriginal and Torres Strait Islander children and their families (35:50); and

-- Understanding the effect childhood trauma has on children’s behaviour and responses (42:34)
+- the effect childhood trauma has on children’s behaviour and responses (30:58).